 a.
 First-Semester Academic Standing

-a. whether the student experienced extraordinary circumstances during the first semester that affected the student’s academic performance or
+- Whether the student experienced extraordinary circumstances during the first semester that affected the student’s academic performance and are no longer an impediment to the student’s success;

 If the Committee votes to dismiss the student, that dismissal is final and unappealable.